nandelic2022/Pulsars-Detection-HTRU2/README.md

 If you have installed the Anaconda distribution of Python then use the conda command in the anaconda prompt to install the aforementioned libraries.

 When all libraries are installed using pip or conda command ensure that the dataset is in the same folder as the python script or provide an address where the dataset (.csv) is stored.
 Then in the Python script on command line 407 type in the address (if the dataset is in another folder) or simply the dataset name (if the .csv file is in the same folder as the python script) and run the Python script.

+To read the output (5 separate output files) use nottepad++ (https://notepad-plus-plus.org/downloads/) The GPSC script will generate following files:
+1. History Log -> all infromation about GPSC execution, otpimal hyperparmaeters, symbolic expressions in raw form (without numpy functions), in numpy format (majority of functions have prefix np. however for div, log, log2, log10, sqrt use the functions defined in GPSC_CV5_test.py script)
+2. GP_Parameters.data -> save GPSC hyperparameters each time the random hyperparameter value search method is called
+3. Raw formulas.data -> formulas obtained after each GPSC training using 5-fold CV without numpy functions
+4. Clean formulas.data -> formulas obtained after eac GPSC training using 5-fold CV with numpy functions (majority of functions have prefix np. however for div, log, log2, log10, sqrt use the functions defined in GPSC_CV5_test.py script)
+5. GP_scores.data -> All evaluation metric values obtained during GPSC exection.

 Acknowledgement: If you use this code please cite the following article - Anđelić N. - Improvement of Pulsars Detection Using Dataset Balancing Methods and Symbolic Classification Ensemble, In progress